18 Top-Rated Attractions & Things to Do in Brooklyn, NY

 We may earn a commission from affiliate links ()

-A walk across the Brooklyn Bridge or a subway ride from Manhattan will bring you to happening neighborhoods and attractions like museums, gardens, parks, food markets, and more.
+A walk across the Brooklyn Bridge or, a subway ride from Manhattan, or a cruise on the East River Ferry will bring you to happening neighborhoods and attractions like museums, gardens, parks, food markets, and more.

 On your day trip or a weekend getaway to Brooklyn, don't miss a chance to see the Brooklyn Cyclones play at MCU Park, have a picnic in Prospect Park, wander the gardens at Brooklyn Botanic Garden, and admire masterpieces at the Brooklyn Museum.
 Top it all off with a stop at an outdoor food market to taste diverse foods and mingle with New Yorkers.